Kenneth Sitzberger

 Kenneth Robert "Ken" Sitzberger (February 13, 1945 – January 2, 1984) was an American diver, who competed for Indiana University and won a gold medal in springboard diving at the 1964 Tokyo Olympics.
-He would later work as a real estate executive and a television swimming and diving commentator for the American Broadcasting System sports broadcasts, often during the Olympics.
+He would later work as a real estate executive and a television swimming and diving commentator for the American Broadcasting Company sports broadcasts, often during the Olympics.

 Ken Sitzberger was born February 13, 1945, one of around five siblings, in Cedar Rapids, Iowa to Francis "Frank" J. and Bette Sitzberger but grew up in greater Chicago's River Forest area.
 He took an interest in swimming by the age of six, took swimming lessons at a local club, and began diving not long after, though he had an early interest in basketball competition as well and enjoyed baseball.
 Prior to High School, he was a student at St. Edmunds, a Catholic grade school and junior high in an historic church with the appearance of a small cathedral on S. Oak Park Avenue in Oak Park, Illinois.
 The school struggled with funding and enrollment issues and closed in 2016.